 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-First, a chocolate Swiss Roll topped off with a thick layer of chocolate ganache, then another of whipped cream, and finished with yet another layer of thick chocolate ganache.
-Add to this a sprinkling of icing sugar and some yummy decorations you will not only have a tasty cake but something of a showstopper on the table too.
+This decadent chocolate is simply perfect for the Christmas festivities.
+The log is oozing with all the flavors and indulgences befitting the season.
+First, a chocolate Swiss roll is topped off with a thick layer of chocolate ganache, then another of whipped cream, and finished with yet another layer of thick chocolate ganache.
+Add to this a sprinkling of icing sugar and some beautiful decorations and you'll not only have a tasty cake, but something of a showstopper on the table, too.
 You may have to forget the diet on this one, though only a small piece is needed to appreciate just how good this is.
-It is Christmas after all.
+It is Christmas after all!

 - 4 large eggs (free-range)

 - 400 grams chocolate (finely chopped)

 - 450 milliliters double cream